 Now that you understand a go-to-market strategy, it’s time to talk about why it’s so necessary.

-You need to rely on a go-to-market strategy when launching a new product because it provides you with a wealth of information when entering a new environment.
+You need to rely on a go-to-market strategy when launching a new product because it provides you with a wealth of information that can pave the way for global success.

 Much like you wouldn’t go exploring the deepest jungles of Africa without a map and a guide (or, at least, you shouldn’t!), you wouldn’t launch a new product without a well-thought-out GTM strategy in place.